newsletter-glue/newsletter-glue/readme.txt

 ## HOW IT WORKS

-* **Step 1**: Connect with our onboarding wizard to Mailchimp, MailerLite, Sendinblue, Campaign Monitor, ActiveCampaign, or Aweber.
+* **Step 1**: Connect with our onboarding wizard to Mailchimp, MailerLite, Sendinblue, Campaign Monitor, ActiveCampaign, or GetResponse.

 * **Step 2**: Build and send newsletters directly inside the Gutenberg editor.